Welcome To Our Garden

 We are very grateful for the help and moral support offered by a variety of people involved in the various Transition Norwich groups, Norwich Green Party, Norwich City Council, The Reindeer pub on Dereham Road, Birketts LLP, Andrew Morton QS, ASquared Architects, Business In The Community ProHelp, the East of England Co-operative Society, the John Jarrold Trust, Norfolk Community Foundation, Greater Norwich Development Partnership, Groundwork, Community Spaces and the Big Lottery Fund.

-Thanks to Danny for designing our logo, to Anna-Marie and Jo for photos of the Community Awareness Day, Christine Way of Inner Space for the loan of folding tables for our fundraising stalls, Voluntary Norfolk for the loan of display boards, Vanna Bartlett for designing our fundraising Christmas cards, Design Different for designing our website and producing promotional postcards, Peter Salt for letting us display his old photographs of the Grapes Hill area, Personal Paper for waiving paper and print costs, Floranova for supplying free vegetable seeds and Norfolk County Council for a Landscape Conservation Grant which has paid for our fruit trees.
+Thanks to Danny for designing our logo, to Anna-Marie and Jo for photos of the Community Awareness Day, Christine Way of Inner Space for the loan of folding tables for our fundraising stalls, Voluntary Norfolk for the loan of display boards, Vanna Bartlett for designing our fundraising Christmas cards, Design Different for designing our website and producing promotional postcards, Peter Salt for letting us display his old photographs of the Grapes Hill area, Personal Paper for waiving paper and print costs, Floranova for supplying free vegetable seeds and Norfolk County Council for a Landscape Conservation Grant which has paid for our fruit trees and a grant towards installing a sculpture in the garden.

 Thanks also to the sponsors of our fruit trees, including Aran Services Ltd, Inanna's Festival, Caroline & Peter Brimblecombe, Fran & Peter Ellington, Jane Sayers & Anthony Preston, Dan Mooney - J. Thompson and Eamon O'Brien, Tom & Ben Loudon, Peter O'Callaghan, Susan Lockley and Ms Stevie Walls.